 The annual inspection and document review indicated that the RWL is in satisfactory operating condition and stable, as required by 40 CFR § 257.84(b)(1).
-ERM observed that the lateral expansion excavation for Phase I is being completed and current operational phases are being operated in a satisfactory manner.
-The facility exhibited satisfactory housekeeping measures.
+ERM observed that the lateral expansion for Phase I has been completed and current operational phases are being operated in a satisfactory manner.
 Operators were observed to be performing satisfactory maintenance operations.
 No changes were observed or identified since the last annual inspection which may affect the stability of the RWL.

-The majority of recommendations made above are not critical to the current stability of the RWL, but should be addressed under the Gavin Power Plant maintenance program or as otherwise indicated.
-The repair of pond liner systems should continue as was demonstrated with Pond No. 2 during 2020 and 2021.
-In particular Pond No. 3 should be prioritized for repair in 2022 and be appropriately documented.
-The source of water under the Pond No. 5 liner system should also be explored to alleviate the need for continued attention to withdraw water.
+Maintenance of Pond No. 3 should be a priority for 2023.
+Otherwise, the remainder of recommendations made above are not critical to the current stability of the RWL but should be addressed during 2023 under the Gavin Power Plant maintenance program or as otherwise indicated.

+The repair of pond liner systems should continue as was demonstrated with Pond No. 2 during 2021 and 2022.

+Further, the source of water under the Pond No. 5 liner system should also be explored to alleviate the need for continued attention to withdraw water.
 The facility should continue to frequently inspect for new perforations after currently proposed repairs are complete and anticipate additional geomembrane maintenance requirements in the future.